Tidal farm: Research and development

-In Iran there have been interest in development of tidal stream energy due to its predictability, and consistency.
-Faculty of Civil Engineering at the university of Tarbiat Modares University have identified potential sites of interest of these farms.
+In Iran there has been interest in development of tidal stream energy due to its stability.
+Faculty of Civil Engineering at the university of Tarbiat Modares University have identified potential sites of interest for these farms.
 Locations include the Persian Gulf, the Oman Sea, Khowran Straight, Hengam Island and Greater Tunb Island.
-Cost of energy, power output, Tariff rates and expected return on investments have also been factors analyzed and studied by the university research group.
+Cost of energy, power output, tariff rates and expected return on investments have also been factors analyzed and studied by the university research group.